alfdocimo/fe-sequra-challenge/README.md

 ### Testing strategy

 I have implemented critical e2e testing and integration tests.
-The e2e tests were done with `playwright` and the test a browser with the widget mounting to an element, as it would in a merchant website
+The e2e tests were done with `playwright` and they test a browser, with the widget mounting to an element, as it would in a merchant website

 I have used `vitest` along with `jsdom`, `msw` and `react-testing-library` in order to test our core business logic, as well as other components.